Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/examples/byo_resources/_header.md

-# Default example
+# BYO Resources

-This deploys the module in its simplest form.
+This directory contains examples of how to bring your own resources to the deployment of Azure Machine Learning Workspaces.